a2435191/download-musical-scores/README.md

 Then the scores are all batch-downloaded to a directory specified by the user.
 It also includes an API for more complicated tasks.

+## Where can I download the files?
+You'll find the files in the [downloads](downloads) folder, but I might delete/alter it significanlty during testing!

 ## TODO

 * Complete more download interfaces
 * Keep fixing bugs
 * Unit tests
+* Don't overwrite files, .csv record of already downloaded files, user configs
 * Upload directly to Google Drive/Dropbox instead of to local storage
 * Write a CLI
 * Create a GUI